statisticsnorway/dapla-spark-plugin/README.md

 The setting "enable-component-gateway" will make the Zeppelin web interface available from GCP console, but is not supported yet in Terraform, so the cluster needs to be created manually.
 When <https://github.com/terraform-providers/terraform-provider-google/pull/4073> is merged, Zeppelin can be added as a "optional component".
 The branch <https://github.com/statisticsnorway/platform/tree/dataproc_lds_terraform_example> include a WIP example of the setup.

-The property `dataproc:dataproc.conscrypt.provider.enable=false` is used to disable Conscrypt Java security provider to support lds-gsim-spark interpeter.
+The property `dataproc:dataproc.conscrypt.provider.enable=false` is used to disable Conscrypt Java security provider to support lds-gsim-spark interpreter.
 With Conscrypt it will currently result in a bug in DataProc.

 ### Manually copy the lds-gsim-spark to the DataProc master node